Squamish, British Columbia: Climate

 Squamish has an oceanic climate (Cfb) with warm summers and moderately cold winters.
 Squamish is one of the wettest inhabited locations in Canada, with over 2200 mm of rainfall per year, often falling in long stretches through the winter.

 Industry

 Carbon Engineering, a company focusing on the commercialization of direct air capture technology, is headquartered in Squamish.

+A $5.1 billion electric liquefied natural gas export facility is being built in the area.

 Transit

 Public transportation is provided by the Squamish Transit System; this service is free over the summer to students at school age (elementary and secondary).

-Daily bus service to Vancouver and YVR Vancouver Airport is provided by YVR Skylynx with multiple departures every day.
+Regional flights are operated from Squamish Airport (YSE) with daily bus service to Vancouver International Airport (YVR) provided by YVR Skylynx for international departures.